pixiedust/pixiedust/README.md

 ## Usage

-You can use PixieDust locally or online within IBM's Data Science Experience (DSX).
+You can use PixieDust locally or online within IBM's Watson Studio.

 ### Use online

 To use PixieDust online
-* Sign up for a free trial on IBM's [Data Science Experience](http://datascience.ibm.com/)
+* Sign up for a free trial on IBM's [Watson Studio](http://www.ibm.com/cloud/watson-studio)
-* [Create a new notebook from URL](http://datascience.ibm.com/docs/content/analyze-data/creating-notebooks.html) using this template and learn the basics
+* [Create a new notebook from URL](https://datascience.ibm.com/docs/content/analyze-data/creating-notebooks.html) using this template and learn the basics

   `https://github.com/ibm-watson-data-lab/pixiedust/blob/master/notebook/DSX/Welcome%20to%20PixieDust.ipynb`